contentful/slash-developers/docs/android/index.md

 [This guide](/developers/api-demo/java/) is the perfect starting point to learn how to make calls to Contentful APIs, explains what responses look like, and suggest next steps.

-### Getting started with the Content Delivery API SDK and Java
+### Getting started with the Content Delivery API SDK and Android

 [This tutorial](/developers/docs/android/tutorials/getting-started-with-contentful-and-android/) will walk you through the first steps using the Content Delivery API with a Java application.

 ### Offline persistence with Vault on Android

-[Vault](https://github.com/contentful/vault) is an Android library that lets you define Java representations for your Contentful models and simplifies the persistence of data from Contentful via SQLite.
+[Vault](https://github.com/contentful/vault) is an Android library that lets you define Java representations for your Contentful models and simplifies the persistence of data from Contentful via SQLite.<br>
 [View the tutorial](/developers/docs/android/tutorials/offline-persistence-with-vault/)

 ### Type retrieval